anikeef/tic-tac/README.md

-Ruby application that implements one of the most popular pencil games through the command line.
+Ruby application implementing one of the most popular pencil games through the command line.
+Goal: practice Ruby, especially OOP

+Just in case, here is the "require" chain used in this project ("<" stands for "require"): game < player < grid < square